BAGM

 • Mounting and caulking of vessel sinks are performed by the plumber.

 Similar to sinks, bathtubs can be installed as either undermount or top-mounted designs.
 The same considerations apply regarding overhang, flush, or reveal cut-outs.
-Because of the tub’s edge profile and faucet reach, a reveal-style cut-out is often preferred for bathtubs to allow easier access and provide additional clearance.
+Due to the tub’s edge profile and faucet reach, a reveal-style cut-out is often preferred for bathtubs allowing easier access and provide additional clearance.

 Installation Requirements